alexisvafiadis/--Warning-Beginner-Level--Step-Test-Management-Software/README.md

 - **User Registration**: Add new participants to the system by entering personal details such as name, date of birth, and email.
 - **Step Test Management**: Conduct Step Tests by recording participants' heart rates, calculate aerobic capacity, and track their fitness rating.
-- **Data Analysis**: View a graphical representation of test data with trend lines and regression analysis.
+- **Data Visualization**: View a graphical representation of test data with a regression trend line.
 - **Session Management**: Run multiple tests in one session, switching between participants and storing test results.
 - **Email Sharing**: Automatically send test results to participants via email.
 - **Search and Filter**: Easily find participants or tests with a robust search and filter system.